 -p or --processors int Number of processors (threads) to use (Default: 1)

--g or --img Enables the generation of graphical reports
+-g or --img Enables the generation of graphical reports (requires R and, optionally, RNAplot v2.7.0 or greater)

 -t or --temperature float Temperature in Celsius degrees (Default: 37.0)